coockoo/knowledgebase/ai/README.md

 - [Deep Learning Course][deepcourse] thorough introduction to deep-learning, with examples in the PyTorch framework;
 - [The architecture of today’s LLM applications][llmarchitecture] article on GitHub blog;
 - [Understanding and Coding Attention][understandatt] probably would be good to read;
+- ["Attention", "Transformers", in Neural Network "Large Language Models"][atttrans] - someones notes on that;

 ## Gentle introduction